otago-polytechnic-bit-courses/ID511001-programming-2/lecture-notes/01-github-workflow-and-c#-basics.md

 ## Task 6

 Create a **string variable** called `sentence` and assign the value "The anemone, the wild violet, the hepatica, and the funny little curled-up." to it.
+Convert the string into an array.
+Use a loop to count the number of occurrences of the word "the" in the array.

-In my solution, I used the `String.Split` **method** to split the sentence into words by the space character, and then used a loop to count the number of occurrences of the word "the" in the sentence.
+In my solution, I used the `String.Split` **method** to split the sentence into words by the space character.

 ## Task 7